Tony-xy-Liu/database-cyano-scripts/scripts/identify_enzymes/README.md

 # Identifying enzymes from GTDB-TK output via uniprot and metacyc

-Please see `./metacyc/parse.ipynb` and `./1_diamond.py` for external downlad requirements.
+Please see `./metacyc/parse.ipynb` and `./1_diamond.py` for external download requirements.